Testing & Treatment

 - Be considerate of privacy - if phoning them, ask if it’s a good time to talk before giving them the news.

 If notifying your sexual partners personally isn’t an option, there are other methods of letting them know.
 With your permission, your GP or healthcare professional can notify your ‘contact’ on your behalf.
 This can be done discreetly without the need to identify you in any way.
 This is recommended particularly for situations where you feel that telling a contact could put your personal safety at risk.

 There are also several easy-to-use contact tracing websites that allow you to send a personal or anonymous message to any sexual partner you need to get in touch with:

 - Let Them Know – people diagnosed with chlamydia, gonorrhoea, mycoplasma genitalium, syphilis and trichomoniasis can tell their sexual partners they might be at risk, via a conversation, SMS, email or letter.

-- The Drama Down Under – provides STI information for men who have sex with men.
-Through this site men diagnosed with an STI can use an email or SMS service to advise their sexual partners that they may be at risk.
+- Better to Know – provides STI information for Aboriginal and Torres Strait Islander peoples.
+Through this site anyone diagnosed with an STI can use an e-card or SMS service to advise their sexual partners that they may be at risk.

 Please note that it is not recommended to use these partner notification sites for HIV.
 Your healthcare provider should advise and support you following a diagnosis of HIV.
 If you have been diagnosed with HIV you can contact the HIV Public Health Team on (07) 3328 9797 to assist you with partner notification to maintain your privacy.